willwtang/sentimize/PRESS-RELEASE.md

   Describe how easy it is to get started.

 ## Customer Quote ##
-  > Sentimize helped my company improve teamwork and communication.
+  > Sentiview helped my company hire more people.
   Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action ##